-Under the terms of the agreement, NHA receives as remuneration for its services an amount equal to the total revenue received by the School from all revenue sources.
+Under the terms of the agreement, NHA receives as remuneration for its services an amount equal to the total revenue received by the School from all revenue sources and NHA pays the Board of Directors an amount equal to the lessor of two percent of state per pupil aid or \$35,000.
 These funds are property of the School and may be used by the School at the discretion of the board.
-Revenues - private sources - NHA represent a contribution granted by NHA for the excess of School expenditures over public revenues available.